rzyns/civitai-data-manager/README.md

 ### Best Practices

-- If you want to update only the Civitai data, use the options `onlyupdate` and `noimages`
+- If you want to update only the Civitai data, use the options `--onlyupdate` and `--noimages`
 - Just in case, always back up the generated data directory with your models
 - Monitor `missing_from_civitai.txt` and `duplicate_models.txt` for manual documentation needs